achesak/weatherlog/README.md

 # License

 WeatherLog is released under the [MIT open source license](http://opensource.org/licenses/mit-license.php).
-See the `LICENSE` file for more information.
+See the `LICENSE.md` file for more information.

 WeatherLog uses [python-weather-api](https://launchpad.net/python-weather-api) to get data from weather APIs.
 See the `README` and `LICENSE` files in
 `weatherlog_resources/dialogs/pywapi` for more information.